artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 interfaces, and ensuring it works with the baffling amount of JavaScript at Facebook is more or less all the team has time for.

 That leaves space for the OSS community to own their own problems.
+Notably there's been quite a lot of work going on in the [relay-tools][relay-tools] org.

 ## Scale Safety